-Give them a pacifier they can pick up and put back in their mouth themselves.
+Give them a pacifier they can pick up and put back in their mouth themselves when the pacifier falls.

 There are so many different types of pacifiers available these days that you probably won’t have trouble finding one that fits your baby’s facial structure perfectly!

 From orthodontic nipple shapes to anti-colic features, there is something for every type of baby.
-Instead of only using one type, consider rotating through several different types of pacifiers to add variety – and you might even find a new favorite!
+Instead of only using one type, consider rotating through several different types of pacifiers to add variety – and you might even find a perfect pacifier match!

 You can get pacifiers that can rest on your baby’s chest like the end of a stuffed animal but make sure to check they have passed all the safety requirements.